andrewdavidmackenzie/flow/docs/running/flowr.md

-  -d, --debugger                     Enable the debugger when running a flow -m, --metrics                      Calculate metrics during flow execution and print them out when done -n, --native                       Link with native (not WASM) version of flowstdlib -s, --server                       Launch as flowr server (only, no client) -c, --client                       Start flowr as a client (only, no server) to connect to a flowr server -C, --context                      Only execute 'context' jobs in the server -j, --jobs <MAX_JOBS>              Set maximum number of jobs that can be running in parallel) -L, --libdir <LIB_DIR|BASE_URL>    Add a directory or base Url to the Library Search path -t, --threads <THREADS>            Set number of threads to use to execute jobs (min: 1, default: cores available)
+  -d, --debugger                     Enable the debugger when running a flow -m, --metrics                      Calculate metrics during flow execution and print them out when done -n, --native                       Link with native (not WASM) version of flowstdlib -s, --server                       Launch flowr with a coordinator only, no client -c, --client <port>                Launch flowr with a client only, no coordinator, to connect to a flowr coordinator -C, --context                      Execute only 'context' (not general) jobs in the coordinator -j, --jobs <MAX_JOBS>              Set maximum number of jobs that can be running in parallel) -L, --libdir <LIB_DIR|BASE_URL>    Add a directory or base Url to the Library Search path -t, --threads <THREADS>            Set number of threads to use to execute jobs (min: 1, default: cores available)